shashankarya9999/Data-Science-Projects/Customer-Segmentation/README.md

-Customer Segmentation using K-means clustering algorithm
+Customer Segmentation using <code>K-means clustering</code> algorithm

 I have also included an experiment on implementation of the aforementioned algorithm.